 Sierra is a Program Coordinator at the Children's Hospital of Philadelphia within the Cornelia de Lange Syndrome and Related Diagnoses clinic.
 In her short time working in the field, she has been touched by countless families and patients, who drive across the country and sometimes the globe to be seen by the best physicians in the CdLS world.
 Along with creating all of the promotional materials, marketing collateral and web design, Sierra is one of the core members of the sponsorship and planning committees for Cool Cars for Kids fundraising efforts and events.

 Michael Tillson III, President and Director (Pennsylvania)

 Mike is founder of Tillson Motorcars and the Radnor Hunt Concours d’Elegance.
-He began his career rafting custom bodies with the Derman Body Co. in Rosemont, PA., and later with Algar Ferrari.
+He began his career crafting custom bodies with the Derman Body Co. in Rosemont, PA., and later with Algar Ferrari.
 He was also involved in international racing as a driver and car builder.
 Mike and his team currently compete in major exhibition and motor racing events around the country.
-Mike has merged his passion with classic cars to the mission of Cool Cars for Kids in bringing the Philadelphia Concours d’Elegance into existence.
+Mike has merged his passion with classic cars with the mission of Cool Cars for Kids in bringing the Philadelphia Concours d’Elegance into existence.